 While at work, school, library, or any public area with people around you that could look at your screen, be cautious of anyone shoulder surfing.
 Someone could watch you type in your password, which would give them access to your account.

 If you need information displayed on the screen to remain private, consider a privacy filter for the display.

 Watch out for fake support and fake products

 When dealing with technical support or help with your computer make sure you're dealing with a legitimate company and not fake tech support.
 Also, when looking for security protection services, make sure you're downloading and installing legitimate software and not a fake antivirus.

 Make sure to store passwords and login information in a secure area.
 Never write login information on a sticky note or in a text file that is not encrypted.

-When saving password information in a browser, it may be visible by anyone who has access to your Internet browser.
-For example, without a master password setup in Firefox anyone can see all stored passwords.
+When saving password information in a browser, it may be visible to anyone who has access to your Internet browser.
+For example, without a master password setup in Firefox, anyone can see all stored passwords.

 Protect yourself against malware, spyware, and viruses

 Protect your computer from viruses by installing an antivirus program onto the computer.
 If you do not want to install antivirus protection and your computer is running a newer version of Windows, at least have Windows Defender running on the computer.
 Also, having a malware protection program, such as Malwarebytes, is also a good method of protecting your computer against malware and spyware.